The Future of Manufacturing, Warehousing, and Logistics

 Environmental Regulations: Changes in this category will likely include loosening emissions standards and simplifying permit processes for factory expansions, which would be a major cost-saver for manufacturers.
 Additionally, Trump promised during his campaign to roll back other green regulations that currently hinder oil and gas drilling and coal mining.
 If enacted, these deregulatory measures could significantly boost shares in traditional energy sectors.

-Labor Rules: The Trump administration’s anticipated direction on labor policy represents a stark departure from the previous administration’s stance on independent contractors.
-Once the incoming administration takes office in January, they will quickly drop the previous USDOL’s defenses to the employer groups and roll back the rule through rulemaking to the Trump independent contractor rule - a rule that makes it much easier to classify workers as independent contractors.
+Labor Regulations: The Trump administration’s direction on labor policy represents a stark departure from the previous administration’s stance on independent contractors.
+On Friday May 2nd, the DOL announced they would halt enforcement of the Biden-era independent contractor rule, which will make it much easier to classify workers as independent contractors.

 Implications: